vector-of-bool/bpt/docs/tut/index.rst

 ##############################

-The child pages here contain introductory material for getting started with using ``dds``.
+The child pages here contain introductory material for getting started with using ``bpt``.
 If you don't know where to start, this will be a good place to begin!

 .. seealso::